 The origin and development of social thought and plans about society from the earliest times to the present; origins of the science of sociology and a brief study of the chief modern systems of sociology.
-Second semester.
-Mr. Hayes.

-Prereqquisite: Soc.
+Prerequisite: Soc.
 300, and 401 or 418.